18F/uswds-jekyll/README.md

 Customize the USWDS Jekyll theme with [USWDS theme settings files](https://designsystem.digital.gov/documentation/settings/), [USWDS design tokens](https://designsystem.digital.gov/design-tokens/), and custom Sass or CSS.
 You'll need to manually add these custom files to your Jekyll project into a couple specific locations.

 1. Find the **most current settings files** in the `_sass/settings` [folder of this theme](https://github.com/18F/uswds-jekyll/tree/update-uswds-2.0/_sass/settings).
+[Download these files with DownGit](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/18F/uswds-jekyll/tree/update-uswds-2.0/_sass/settings)

 1. Copy these theme settings files to you project's `_sass/settings` directory.
 If this directory doesn't exist, create it.

 1. Edit these new settings files to customize your USWDS implementation, following the USWDS's [theme settings guidance](https://designsystem.digital.gov/documentation/settings/).

 1. Add any **custom CSS or Sass** to a folder called `_sass/custom/_uswds-theme-custom-styles.scss`.
 You can also use this file to import any additional Sass or CSS files your project needs.
+[Download this file from Github](https://raw.githubusercontent.com/18F/uswds-jekyll/update-uswds-2.0/_sass/custom/_uswds-theme-custom-styles.scss)

 You have two options for customizing the CSS: [Sass](#customizing-with-sass) or [CSS overrides](#customizing-with-css-overrides).
 Individual sites can also